sindresorhus/sindresorhus.github.com/data/apps/folder-peek.md

 ### Tips

 - Click a file or folder in the menu to open it.
+Folders open in Finder.
-- Click a file or folder while pressing the <kbd>Option</kbd> key to show it in Finder.
+- Click a file while pressing the <kbd>Option</kbd> key to show it in Finder.
 - Click the folder title ([the top menu item](https://dsc.cloud/sindresorhus/Screen-Shot-2022-04-22-at-00.49.49-1650563404)) to open the folder.
 - You can drag and drop the file thumbnail in the file submenu.
 Press the <kbd>Option</kbd> key while dragging to copy instead of moving.
 - Just start typing when the menu is open to search for a file or folder.